Before you decide to Drink and Drive Read This!

 Today I am going to share something that has been passed around the internet probably more times than can be imagined.
 I can not bring myself to post the picture that is being shared with it because it was just to heartbreaking.

-My reason for sharing this isn’t because of a personal experience with Drunk Driving but because I am a parent and a human being.
 Too many times people take life for granted and are selfish in the choices they make.
 Rarely, do they think how are my actions going to effect others.
 Is my one moment of thinking I am sober enough to drive going to decide the fate of someone else?

 Before you have the drink and decide to take that chance read this article.
 Remember that the choices you make don’t just effect yourself but the lives of people you may never meet.
 Take responsibility and remember that a drink just isn’t worth it if you have to drive.
 Maybe print and carry this article with you in case you need a reminder when you are showing your ID to make that purchase or have that drink.
 OK enough from me.
 I warn you that you may need tissues.
 I am off to hug my kids and be thankful for what I have.